Diseases & Conditions > Heart Disease

 If you have heart disease, you should know the symptoms of a heart attack so you can get immediate medical help if symptoms occur.
 Not all heart attacks begin with sudden, crushing chest pain, especially for women, for whom heart attack symptoms often are milder and less specific.

-If a heart attack is suspected, doctors will order a blood test and an electrocardiogram (ECG) to test for changes in certain enzymes in the bloodstream and any disruption to the heart's electrical impulses.
-One such blood test detects changed levels of troponin, a protein that leaks from the heart muscle when it is damaged.
-Health care professionals may also check levels of enzymes called creatine kinase to determine if you have had a heart attack or if other muscles in your body have been damaged.
-Creatine kinase almost always rises in people who have had a heart attack, but levels of the enzyme can also be elevated for other reasons.
-Your health care professional will most likely perform other tests to exclude other medical conditions.
+If a heart attack is suspected, doctors will order a blood test to test for changes in certain enzymes in the bloodstream and an electrocardiogram to test for any disruption to the heart's electrical impulses.
+One such blood test, cardiac troponin testing, detects changed levels of troponin, a protein that leaks from the heart muscle when it is damaged.
+Troponins almost always rises in people who have had a heart attack, but levels of the enzyme can also be elevated for other reasons.
+Your health care professional may perform other tests to exclude other medical conditions.

 Coronary heart disease (CHD) is treated in a number of ways, depending on its severity.
 For many women, CHD is managed with lifestyle changes and medications.
-Others may need more invasive procedures, perhaps even surgery, and medication.
+Others may need more invasive procedures or perhaps even surgery.
 In any case, once CHD develops, it requires lifelong management.

 Although great advances have been made in treating CHD, changing your lifestyle habits remains the single most effective way to stop the disease from progressing.

 Weight loss.
-If you are overweight, losing weight can help lower blood cholesterol levels.
-It is also the most effective lifestyle change to reduce high blood pressure and diabetes, which are all risk factors for atherosclerosis and heart disease.
+If you are overweight (body mass index [BMI] 25 to 29 kg/M2), or obese (BMI 30 kg/M2 or greater), losing weight can help lower blood cholesterol levels, blood sugar and blood pressure.
+It is the most effective lifestyle change to decrease the risk for high blood pressure and diabetes, which are all risk factors for atherosclerosis and heart disease.
 The best way to lose weight is through a combination of diet and exercise, emphasizing healthy food choices, portion control and an active lifestyle.

 Medications for CHD

-The tendency to form clots can be reduced by taking aspirin or by other drugs called platelet inhibitory and anticoagulant drugs.
-Beta blockers and angiotensin converting enzyme inhibitors (ACE), and statins, have also been shown to reduce the risk of recurrent heart attack.
+The tendency to form clots can be reduced by taking aspirin or by other drugs called platelet inhibitors and anticoagulant drugs.
+Beta blockers, angiotensin converting enzyme inhibitors, angiotensin receptor blockers and statins, have also been shown to reduce the risk of recurrent heart attack.

 Medications Prescribed for Heart Disease